 Logion 3, The Gospel of Thomas

 That universal awareness comes when we forget about "who we're supposed to be" in this world of matter (that doesn't really matter); when we quietly and humbly pray for the answer to a hard question (we ask), and then meditate to clear our minds (we get the answer).
 In short, it's still and always Love.

-As a Near-Death survivor, I can tell you that this information could actually be coming to us directly by way of our Angels or Spirit Guides, whispering in our ear from another dimension; and if you don't believe in that, but you still hear them, well, what difference does it make?
-It's almost always through the process of prayer, meditation, and reflection that we can find this guiding voice—"The Holy Spirit" that affirms the Love and the natural benevolence that Life and the Universe really holds for us.
+As a Near-Death survivor, I can tell you that this information could actually be coming to us directly by way of our Angels or Spirit Guides, whispering in our ear from another dimension; but if you don't believe in that and you can still hear them, well, what difference does it make?
+It's almost always through the process of prayer, meditation, and reflection that we can find this guiding voice, "The Holy Spirit," that affirms the Love and the natural benevolence that Life and the Universe really holds for us.

-If we consider it agnostically, in the layman terms of neuro-science, we could correlate the activity of our Right Brain to the actions of our angels.
+If we consider it agnostically, with a layman's sense of neuroscience, we could correlate the activity of our Right Brain to the actions of our angels.
 It occurs in the right hemisphere of our brains (where what might be called parallel processing takes place) when we realize holistic thought, and experience an understanding of "one-ness" and Being.
 That's our connection to Source, our link to God Consciousness, Buddha Mind, The Transcendent.
 This short talk by Jill Bolte Taylor, author of A Stroke of Insight describes it brilliantly.
-Our Left Brain is where we can get stuck in the material world—the day-to-day serial processing that dictates our standard Ego-based consciousness.
-All that exhausting demanding, organi-zing, judging and comparing is definitely the hardest part of "being me."
+Our Left Brain is where we can get stuck in the material world – the day-to-day serial processing that dictates our rigid Ego-based consciousness.
+All that exhausting demanding, organizing, judging and comparing is definitely the hardest part of "being me."

 All it takes is a little work to make a better connection...